top of page

 images 2.jpeg

 A Half-Built Garden is science fiction that extrapolates from our climate emergency.
 In 2083, a young scientist stumbles upon alien arrivals who have crossed the galaxy to save humanity, aiming to convince them to leave their ecologically ravaged home and join them among the stars.
 But some earthlings have already begun to save their planet, forming watershed networks to heal ecosystems and communities.
 Should they stay or should they go?
-About the author: Author of many fiction books, Ruthanna Emrys lives in the Washington DC area.
+About the author: Fiction writer Ruthanna Emrys lives in the Washington DC area.

 From What Is to What If is a call to action to reclaim our collective imagination.
 Shrinking our carbon footprint and building happier communities are two sides of the same coin, says author Rob Hopkins.
 Subtitled Unleashing the Power of Imagination to Create the Future We Want, the book is told through the stories of people and communities around the world who are doing it now and witnessing rapid, dramatic change.
 About the author: Rob Hopkins is widely regarded as the founder of the Transition movement.
 He lives in Totnes, England.